Donate Today!

 1) FINDINGS.
 The Legislature finds as follows:

 • (b) In recognition of the importance of access to confidential care, the Society of Adolescent Medicine recommends that adolescents be legally allowed to give their own consent for all or some types of health care and to have their confidentiality protected the adolescents’ health care in the provision of that care.
-[2] However, current law does not ensure that young people who are developmentally able to consent to care for themselves have to the ability to consent to health care services for themselves, and therefore to access care confidentially.
+[2] However, current laws do not ensure that young people are able to maintain their confidentiality in accessing the care they can legally consent to.
+Insurance communications, such as an explanation of benefits (EOBs), that are sent to the primary policyholder can reveal sensitive, confidential information about the services a dependant sought.
+Young people may avoid seeking sensitive health services–such as STI testing and treatment–out of fear that their private health information would be accessible by the policyholder.

 2) PURPOSE.
-The purpose of this Act is – To ensure that all people in [state], including young people, have the ability to consent to the sensitive health care services that are right for them, and are assured confidentiality in the provision of those services and any related communications.
+The purpose of this Act is – To ensure that all people in [state], including young people, are assured confidentiality in the provision of sensitive health care services and any related communications.

 SECTION 3.
 DEFINITIONS